-41 Years Ago: Carly Simon (and Mick Jagger) Top the Charts with ‘You’re So Vain’
+When Carly Simon and Mick Jagger Topped the Charts With ‘You’re So Vain’

-One popular guess: Rolling Stones frontman Mick Jagger, who would have made an appealing fit for a number of reasons, among them the fact that he had a glamorous love life to match Simon's (as well as a distractingly fabulous set of lips to rival her own).
-In addition, Jagger contributed uncredited background vocals during the sessions for ‘You're So Vain,’ a collaboration Simon said happened simply because “He happened to call at the studio… I said 'We’re doing some backup vocals on a song of mine, why don’t you come down and sing with us?'"
+One popular guess: Rolling Stones singer Mick Jagger, who would have made an appealing fit for a number of reasons, among them the fact that he had a glamorous love life to match Simon's (as well as a fabulous set of lips to rival her own).
+In addition, Jagger contributed uncredited background vocals during the sessions for "You're So Vain," a collaboration Simon said took place simply because "he happened to call at the studio. … I said 'We’re doing some backup vocals on a song of mine, why don’t you come down and sing with us?'"

-While Simon has coyly refused to reveal the identity of her inspiration for decades, she's come out and said it wasn't Jagger (or Warren Beatty, or Kris Kristofferson, or Cat Stevens), and although most of the world still doesn't know for sure who she was singing about, ‘You're So Vain’ remains a staple of her repertoire.
-In fact, while she'd go on to arguably greater success with subsequent singles (including ‘Nobody Does It Better,’ which won an Academy Award), ‘Vain’ is widely regarded as Simon's signature number.
+While Simon has coyly refused to reveal the identity of her inspiration for decades, she's come out and said it wasn't Jagger (or Warren Beatty, or Kris Kristofferson, or Cat Stevens), and although most of the world still doesn't know for sure who she was singing about, "You're So Vain" remains a staple of her repertoire.
+While she'd go on to arguably greater success with subsequent singles (including the James Bond song "Nobody Does It Better," which won an Academy Award), "Vain" is widely regarded as Simon's signature number.